nickmflorin/happybudget-api/README.md

 &copy; Nick Florin, 2022

+This project is protected by federal copyright certificate with registration no. TXu 2-319-983.

 This project serves as a REST API supporting the HappyBudget platform.

 This documentation outlines how to properly setup and configure the application